This article originally appeared in BtoB magazine.

 They aren’t nearly as curmudgeonly about blogs, however.
 Corporate activity in the blogosphere has ramped up even as the hype has died down.

-Recent entries into the blogosphere include Marriott, Johnson & Johnson, Toyota and Wal-Mart.
+Recent entries into the blogosphere include Marriott, Johnson & Johnson, Toyota and Wal-Mart and other car and scooter brands.
 Even the Transportation Safety Administration has gotten into the act, giving five midlevel employees the green light to blog on behalf of the organization about the practices that befuddle frequent travelers.

 There’s a trend here.
 B2b marketers are finding that employees can be powerful and persuasive advocates of the company message.
 Microsoft and Sun both claim to have more than 5,000 employee bloggers, and corporate giants like Southwest Airlines and Kodak have structured their blogging initiatives around ordinary employees and even customers.